chornberger-c2c/kino/README.md

-# Example for a flexible Docker entrypoint
+# Example of a flexible Docker entrypoint